Workforce Planning: The Complete Guide to Optimizing Your Team

 The Strategic and Operational Aspects of Workforce Planning

-In our Guide to Capacity Planning, we briefly discuss the importance of implementing your strategies across different time periods — long-term, mid-term, and short-term.
+In our guide to capacity planning and management, we briefly discuss the importance of implementing your strategies across different time periods — long-term, mid-term, and short-term.

 This also applies to workforce planning initiatives, which we can separate into strategic and operational: